Ranunculus occidentalis

 - Wildlife support: flowers are a nectar source for adult butterflies, bees and other insect pollinators

-- Native habitat/range: common at low elevations in wet meadows, coastal bluffs, disturbed soils, and open woodlands across western WA, OR and northwester CA. Portland Plant List - yes.
+- Native habitat/range: common in wet meadows, coastal bluffs, disturbed soils, and open woodlands, at low elevations, across western Washington, Oregon, and northwestern California.
+Portland Plant List - yes.

 - Special features & uses: groundcover; landscape uses include rock gardens, pollinator gardens, meadowscapes and edges of a woodland garden